-During the first sixteen weeks the student will receive instruction and practice in the nursing of different age groups.
+During the first four months the student will receive instruction and practice in the nursing of different age groups.
 Included as an integral part of the program is homemaking, which takes in meal planning, nutritional studies and budgeting.

-The next phase of the program, thirty weeks, covers the care of medical, surgical, maternity, and pediatric patients in one of Salt Lake's general hospitals.
+The next phase of the program, six months, covers the care of medical, surgical, maternity, and pediatric patients in one of Salt Lake's general hospitals.
 During this time the school will pay the student an educational stipend to help defray the trainee's expenses.
-Following the hospital service, there are two weeks of vacation and two weeks of review study in preparation for the Utah State Licensing examination.
+Following the hospital service, there is one month of vacation and one month of review study in preparation for the Utah State Licensing examination.